thruston/python-tabulate/README.md

     2020-03-09    11  0.0  4.3   6.3  1.3  1.0   1.0   0.0   13.9
     2020-03-30    14  0.1  0.1  10.9  0.0  0.0   0.0   0.0   11.1

 Notice that the header row was included.
 If the expression causes an error (in this case because you can't compare a string to a number) then the row will always be included.
-The expressions can use the same subset of built-in and maths functions as the normal row arrangements with `arr`, and single letters refer to the value of the cells in the way described for `arr` above.
+The expressions should be valid bits of Python and can use the same subset of built-in and maths functions as the normal row arrangements with `arr`, and single letters refer to the value of the cells in the way described for `arr` above.
+Again like `arr` you can use the variables `rows` and `row_number` in the expression: `rows` is the count of rows in your table, and `row_number` starts at 1 and is incremented by 1 on successive rows.
+You could use this to pick out every other row: `filter row_number % 2`.
+(If you are calling tabulate from the Vim command line, use `row_number \% 2`.)

+The default is to do nothing.

-### arr [arrange-expression] - rearrange the columns
+### arr - rearrange the columns

+    arr [arrange-expression]

 At it simplest `arr` lets you rearrange, duplicate, or delete columns.
 So if you have a four column table then: